Pearls Before Swine by Stephan Pastis for October 31, 2019

 31. 3c631955 a248 422b b49f 4beae403ba5f

-HarryLime Premium Member over 4 years ago
+HarryLime Premium Member about 5 years ago

 Fifty years ago, as a newbie reporter, the local Chamber of Commerce convinced our publisher to emphasize the “good” portion of the weather to give our readers the impression it was safe to go downtown to shop.
 A small, relatively harmless alteration, but the “thin edge of the wedge.”
 Later, crime in certain sections of the city were ignored … might affect real estate values.